SKrotkih/QuickNotes/README.md

 I tried to send JSON (for example, i tried different):
 {"id":1,"title":"Jogging in park"}
-status code is 201 but nothing happened on the server (I expected to add a new record or update existed) (QNServiceInteraction.m)
+status code is 201 but nothing happened on the server (I expected to add a new record or update existed) in response JSON with next Note (by Id).
+(QNServiceInteraction.m)

 07-25-2018